RuslanKhis/rumi-analytica/README.md

 Feel free to connect if you have questions about the implementation or want to discuss AI solutions!

-Of course.
-Adding code snippets is an excellent way to make the architectural pattern concrete and easy to understand for other developers.
-Here is the revised section with illustrative code.

 ## Architecture

 The application's architecture is designed for modularity, security, and scalability.
 It is composed of two primary workflows: the real-time **User Interaction Flow**, which handles the conversational experience, and the automated **CI/CD Deployment Flow**, which manages code deployment.